realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 **CARTO basemap, no Mapbox token.** The [CARTO Voyager basemap](https://basemaps.cartocdn.com/gl/voyager-gl-style/style.json) shows roads, labels and satellite imagery without requiring a Mapbox account or API key.

 **@st.cache_resource and schema changes.** `@st.cache_resource` caches the database connection across the entire Streamlit session.
-If you drop and recreate the Lakebase tables (by re-running notebook 4), the cached connection still points at the old session.
+If you drop and recreate the Lakebase tables (by re-running `04_lakebase.ipynb`), the cached connection still points at the old session.
 Restart Streamlit to pick up the new schema.

 **Shortest path and pydeck key.** Without a unique key on the pydeck chart, changing the selected zones doesn't clear the old path from the map.
 Set the key to include the zone names: `key=f"map_{from_zone}_{to_zone}"`.